Novel Ceramic/Metallic Materials

 View the Structural Ceramics/Ceramic-Matrix Composites Viewpoints archive

 Recent years have seen a reevaluation of ceramic materials, with a significant shift in opinion about the realistic market size and technical benefits of these materials.
-Structural ceramics are already established in applications—for example, wear components and filters—where engineers can design around these materials' intrinsic limitations.
+Structural ceramics are already established in applications—for example, wear components and filters—in which engineers can design around these materials' intrinsic limitations.
 The ceramics industry has already experienced significant consolidation.
 Further technical advances are still highly possible, leading to tougher, more cost-effective, and more reliable ceramics that will increase the range of applications for these materials.

 Following their initial development in the 1960s and 1970s, high-performance MMCs first found use in various high-tech aerospace and defense applications.
 The use of exotic MMCs in these applications continues.
 In addition, industry researchers have worked to optimize the properties of lower-cost MMCs—especially AMCs—for volume use in, for example, automotive parts and electronic packaging/components.
 Significant commercialization has already occurred in these applications.
 Materials science represents a set of interlinked, constantly evolving, and maturing technologies.
-Developments in emerging technologies—for example, nanomaterials—promise new ceramic and metal-ceramic composite materials that overcome existing limitations.
+Developments in materials technologies promise new ceramic and metal-ceramic composite materials that overcome existing limitations.
 Many industries are also driving the development of new materials that perform both structural and functional roles.
 Novel ceramic and metallic materials remain important and promising candidates for many applications.